TERRAIN: surfaced footpaths, all flat

 From the car park at the southern end of Strathclyde Loch, head towards the loch and then turn left to follow a good footpath around the edge.
 The loch should be on your right-hand-side.

-WALK REPORT – 22nd July 2024
+WALK REPORT – 22nd July 2024 & 17th June 2025

-The day I looped around Strathclyde Loch was whilst biking with my sister, starting at Chatelherault Country Park just to the south.
+The first time I looped around Strathclyde Loch was whilst biking with my sister, starting at Chatelherault Country Park just to the south.
 It was a 22 km ride so I thought a bit too long to add as a walk, although I do intend to add a couple of shorter circular walks at Chatelherault at some point so watch this space!

 With a choice of car parks, several kids play areas and picnic benches, as well as a range of water sports in the summer months, Strathclyde Country Park would make a great family day out!
 Not forgetting the fact that it’s right next to M&Ds theme park…